 Students and residents receive clinical training at on-site institutions, including the OU Medical Center, The Children’s Hospital and Veterans Affairs Medical Center.
 In addition, affiliate training programs are maintained at hospitals and clinics throughout the state.

-The strategic plan provides the impetus for equally impressive research growth in the years ahead.
+The OUHSC strategic plan for research targets and builds upon existing research and clinical strengths to achieve a healthier future and vigorous economy for Oklahoma.
 The key areas of research targeted are cancer, diabetes, neuroscience/vision and infectious diseases/immunology.
 The OUHSC already had a solid core of basic and clinical researchers in these four areas, plus the largest biomedical infrastructure in the state.
 Through recruitment, the OUHSC continues to grow its ranks of top researchers.

 The Stephenson Cancer Center is the largest public-private biosciences initiative in state history, and is Oklahoma’s only comprehensive academic cancer center.
 The Cancer Center has become a nationally recognized leader in research and patient care, and Oklahomans no longer need to travel out of state to receive all-inclusive state-of-the-art care.
 The new 210,000-square-foot building is designed to meet the medical, emotional and practical needs of patients and their families.

 Harold Hamm Diabetes Center is one of the top diabetes centers in the world for adults and children with type 1 and type 2 diabetes and home to one of the largest group of diabetes researchers in the word.
 With operations at the center’s facilities on OU’s Oklahoma City and Tulsa campuses, as well as affiliated sites across the region, the center engages in novel research aimed at progress toward a cure for diabetes and its complications, providing improved patient care, and preventing the spread of diabetes through education and early detection.